rsicarelli/kmp-native-flavors/README.md

 - Define multiple flavors for your KMP native targets
 - Configure different targets and build types for each flavor
 - Automatically generate Gradle tasks for each flavor
+- **Dynamically configure targets and source sets from flavor definitions**
 - Support for environment detection (CI vs local)
 - Configuration overrides via local.properties
 - Full compatibility with Gradle Configuration Cache